gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/schema-generator/README.md

-#JSON Schema Generator
+#Schema Generator
 ##JSONIX

-  * Jsonix is based on JAXB/XJC and XJC uses XSOM to process schemas (https://github.com/highsource/jsonix/issues/33)
+  * Jsonix is based on JAXB/XJC and XJC uses XSOM to process XML schemas (https://github.com/highsource/jsonix/issues/33)

 #Jsonix Caveats
+The following are caveats that the Schema Generator is intended to resolve.

   * xs:pattern is not supported and the expressions are not compatible
     * XML Schema regular expressions are not compatible with JavaScript/ECMAScript regular expressions